OpenCTI-Platform/connectors/internal-enrichment/joe-sandbox/README.md

 * memdumps
 * json (not available for Joe Sandbox Cloud Basic)
 * xml (not available for Joe Sandbox Cloud Basic)
+* lightjsonfixed (not available for Joe Sandbox Cloud Basic)
+* lightxml (not available for Joe Sandbox Cloud Basic)